-The Dual Fuel Heat Pump System enables a temperature trigger to occur, and this changes the source of the fuel.
+The Heat Pump and Furnace Combo System enables a temperature trigger to occur, and this changes the source of the fuel.

 This is caused by a specific temperature setting.
 Once this level is exceeded, the gas furnace will kick in up to the point of the thermostat’s setting.
 This is the same procedure used by the dual system to deal with excessively cold days during the winter.
 The end result is a reliable source of heat that has a consistent spread throughout the entire home.

 The cost of heating the home is known as the total cost.
 This includes the heating system type and the installation costs.
 However, the cost of the fuel itself will factor in to the total cost of regulating the indoor temperature.
 The cost of heating the home is a reflection of the type of system used, but it’s also affected by other issues related to the fuel source itself.

 Make sure to calculate all of these factors together before deciding on the total cost of heating the home.